Infignity/LandingpageScraper/README.md

 For more reference .
 There are 2 models
 - Task - For storing all tasks
-- TaskResult - For storing the task results and using sthe task_id as some sort of primary key to connect the Task collection
+- TaskResult - For storing the task results and using the task_id as some sort of primary key to connect the Task collection

 ## Limitations
 - Cannot extract landing page text for bot protected websites